How To Write A Motivation Letter

 A well-structured motivation letter is crucial for several reasons.
 First, it makes your letter easy to read and understand.
 The admissions committee should be able to quickly and easily identify your key points and qualifications.

-Second, a good structure ensures your letter is flowing and cohesive.
+Second, a good structure ensures your letter flows and is cohesive.
 Your ideas should be connected and build on each other.
 Finally, a robust structure will make your letter more engaging and memorable.

 Typical Structure of a Motivation Letter